makeskinner/elk_monitoring/README.md

 # Make Environment Monitoring System with Python and Docker

-This project aims to provide detailed monitoring of any Make.com environment by collecting data from various sources, processing it, and sending it to Elasticsearch for centralized visualization and analysis.
-The Python script (newPoller.py) plays a crucial role in retrieving log data from the Make.com API and sending it to Logstash for further processing.
+This project aims to provide detailed monitoring of any Make environment by collecting data from various sources, processing it, and sending it to Elasticsearch for centralized visualization and analysis.
+The Python script (newPoller.py) plays a crucial role in retrieving log data from the Make API and sending it to Logstash for further processing.

 ## Overview

 1. **Data Collection:**
-   The script utilizes the `requests` library to send HTTP GET requests to the Make.com API, retrieving log data in JSON format.
+   The script utilizes the `requests` library to send HTTP GET requests to the Make API, retrieving log data in JSON format.

 2. **Data Processing:**
    The script parses the JSON data, extracting relevant information such as timestamp, organizationId, scenarioId, teamId, and other metrics.